rtm0x143/vt/README.md

 > **The implementation of code parser seem to be very buggy and unstable**
 >
 >  _the idea is just to show avaliability, not implement OOP framework for C programming_

+№№№ Example
+You can find example in VT_Example folder, it is very small Visual Studio solution showing how VT could be used.